Snug Harbor: Randall will and challenges

 Snug Harbor was founded through a bequest after the 1801 death of Revolutionary War soldier and ship master Captain Robert Richard Randall.
 US Founding Father Alexander Hamilton and later US Vice President Daniel D. Tompkins are sometimes credited with having written Randall's will, though the extent of their involvement is disputed.
-The will bequeathed much of his estate for public use; his country manor in what is now Greenwich Village, Manhattan, (Note: The estate was located near Washington Square Park.
+The will bequeathed much of his estate for public use.
+His country manor in what is now Greenwich Village, Manhattan, (Note: The estate was located near Washington Square Park.
 It does not line up exactly with the modern Manhattan street grid, but sources generally agree that the land is bounded roughly by Fifth Avenue to the west, 10th Street to the north, and Fourth Avenue to the east.
-The southern boundary is variously given as 6th Street, 8th Street, or both Waverly Street and Astor Place.) was reserved as an institution for retired seamen, which he called "Sailors' Snug Harbor".
+The southern boundary is variously given as 6th Street, 8th Street, or both Waverly Street and Astor Place.) was reserved as an institution for "aged, decrepit and worn-out sailors", which he called "Sailors' Snug Harbor"; the phrase "snug harbor" referred to a comfortable retreat.
 The 21 acre tract, which Randall had acquired in 1790, was assembled from the land grants of two 17th-century Dutch colonists.
 Retirement benefits for the elderly had not yet been established in the US, and sailors could not receive such benefits until well into the 20th century.